trek-view/basecamp/_posts/2020-01-03-decoding-google-street-view-urls.md

 published: true
 ---

-**Learning the Street View language**
+**Learning the Street View language.**

 _Word of warning: this post is accurate at the time of publication (2020-01-03) but may not be on the day your are reading this due to possible changes made by Google.
 If you do spot an error, [please email us to make us aware](/contact)._

-Have you every taken a close look at a Street View URL?
+Have you ever taken a closer look at a Street View URL?

 Beware, they're very messy... _at first glance..._